 What character do you play?

 I am a “swing” cast member (Swings are vital positions in the cast of a Broadway musical.
-They need to be able to step into multiple roles on a moment's notice).
-I play twelve of the female roles, ranging from the sister, daughter to several ensemble roles.
-I am also the assistant dance captain.
+They need to be able to step into multiple roles on a moment's notice) as well as Assistant Dance Captain.
+I cover 11 of the ensemble females, ranging from the sister, daughter, nurse, to several featured roles.

 How does the real life experience compare to the dream of performing on Broadway?